Cruise ships are still scrambling for safe harbor - KRDO

 Europa — Hapag-Lloyd Cruises

-This ship is on course to Barbados, scheduled to arrive April 3
+This ship is on course to Barbados, scheduled to arrive April 3.
+This voyage is also taking place to get the ship to its appropriate hold position.

 Comments